Charles is a true crime addict and has been watching and reading about crime for more than 15 years.

 9. Jeremie Overstreet was Convicted With the Help of a Button

-Julie Braun was stabbed more than 30 times by her neighbour, Jeremie Overstreet.
+Julie Braun was stabbed more than 30 times by her neighbor, Jeremie Overstreet.
 At the time, he lived with an exotic dancer named Holly Doyle, whom he had met at a strip club.
 Doyle brought him home because she said she found him attractive and articulate.

 Overstreet had violated the terms of his parole by moving to a new city after being incarcerated for a previous rape.
 He was initially arrested for a parole violation.
 Authorities found Braun's business card in his wallet.